Skip to Content

 Not only do you want to invest in waterproof boots, but you also want to keep moisture from building inside your footwear.
 Wearing sock liners or wool socks can help keep your feet from getting too sweaty.
 This can help regulate your body temperature and avoid painful blisters in cold conditions.

 Be sure that your boots are not too tight, as your feet tend to swell when hiking.
 The last thing you want is to cut off your circulation.
-You may also want to carry an extra pair of socks in case yours get wet.
+You may also want to carry an extra pair of socks in case yours gets wet.

 Boot gaiters can also help keep snow out from where it doesn't belong: inside your winter boots.
-Also, check out 5 Best Minimalist Hiking Shoes and Barefoot Boots (2022)

-Avoid Clothing that is Too Tight
+Avoid Clothing That Is Too Tight

 Be aware of clothing that is tight.
 This includes footwear, gaiters, wristwatch bands, rings, or anything else that may cut off your circulation.
 Poor circulation can increase your chances of developing frostbite.
 So make sure that your gear and clothing fits properly.

-Other Hiking Gear You Might Want
+Other Winter Hiking Gear You Might Want

 Don't lose your gloves!